 Under the terms of the Block 9 PSC, the Company and its partner entered into the second additional exploration period in Kenya which was to expire on December 31, 2015.
 During May 2015, the Company received approval for an eighteen-month extension to the second additional exploration period which will expire on June 30, 2017.
 Under the terms of the PSC, AOC and its partner were required to drill one additional exploratory well to a minimum depth of 1,500 meters with a minimum gross expenditure of \$3.0 million.
 In addition, the Company is required to, in consultation with the Ministry of Energy in Kenya, determine how much 2D or 3D seismic, if any, is required.
-At September 30, 2016, the Company's working interest in Block 9 was 50%.
+At March 31, 2017, the Company's working interest in Block 9 was 100%.

+Under the terms of the Block 10BA PSC, the Company and its partners entered into the first additional exploration period in Kenya which was set to expire in April 2016.
+During March 2016, the Company received approval for an eighteen-month extension to the first additional exploration period which expires in October 2017.
+During the first additional exploration period, the Company and its partners are obligated to complete geological and geophysical operations, including either 1,000 kilometers of 2D seismic or 50 square kilometers of 3D seismic.
+Additionally, the Company and its partners are obligated to drill one exploration well or to complete 45 square kilometers of 3D seismic.
+The total minimum gross expenditure obligation for the first additional exploration period is \$17.0 million.
+At March 31, 2017, the Company's working interest in Block 10BA was 25%.

-Under the terms of the Block 12A PSC, the Company and its partners entered into the first additional exploration period in Block 12A which expires in September 2016.
+Under the terms of the Block 12A PSC, the Company and its partners entered into the first additional exploration period in Block 12A which was scheduled to expire in September 2016.
 During July 2016, the Company received approval for a fifteen-month extension to the first additional exploration period which expires in December 2017.
-During the first additional exploration period, the Company and its partners are obligated to complete geological and geophysical operations, including 350 square kilometers of 2D seismic with a total minimum gross expenditure of \$6.0 million.
-Additionally, the Company and its partners are required to drill one exploration well with a minimum gross expenditure of \$15.0 million.
-The commitments in the Block 12A PSC are supported by an outstanding letter of credit of \$524,543 in favor of the Kenyan Government which is collateralized by bank deposit of \$524,543.
-At September 30, 2016, the Company's working interest in Block 12A was 20%.

-Under the terms of the Block 13T PSC, the Company and its partners fulfilled the minimum work and financial obligations for the second additional exploration period in Kenya which was originally scheduled to expire in September 2017.
-During July 2016, the Company received approval from the Ministry of Energy and Petroleum for the Republic of Kenya for an extension to the second additional exploration period which expires in September 2020.
-During the extension to the second additional exploration period, the Company and its partners are required to drill a minimum of four exploration wells between Blocks 10BB and 13T.
-At September 30, 2016, the Company's working interest in Block 10BB was 25%.
+All work and functional obligations to the end of the first additional exploration period have been satisfied.
+During February 2017, the Company notified its Partners of its decision to withdraw from its 20% working interest in Block 12A.